 - Put grounds and filtered water in your mason jar (or container of your choice)

 Grind your beans on the coarsest setting available on your burr grinder.
 If you have a hand-powered grinder you’ll get this level of grind automatically.
 You’ll want your ground beans to have a lot of surface area to help steep the brew and make it as flavorful as possible, so keep it rough.

 First, put your grounds in your pitcher or mason jar, then add a liter and a half of filtered water.
 If you’re using fluid cups, measure out just over 6 cups of water.
 Pour it over your beans in a circular motion to ensure they’re all saturated and keep pouring until you’ve used all the water.

 Cover your bowl with a towel and let it sit for 24 hours.

 After your cold brew coffee is thoroughly steeped, strain the coffee into a new container through a sieve.
 This can be a jar or a second bowl, glass or plastic.
 Then, strain the coffee a second time, this time adding a wet paper towel to your sieve to catch any tiny bits of the beans left over in your brew.
 Put the coffee in the container you’ll use to store it, (it will keep up to a week), put it through your sieve and towel combo one last time.
 Seal it and put it in the refrigerator.

 Serve Your Cold Brew

 The beauty of “cold” brew coffee is that you don’t have to drink it iced or chilled.
-You can have a hot cup in the morning without the acid or bitterness of a traditional cup.
+You can also use it to make a hot cup of coffee that’s much smoother than a standard hot brew coffee.